You May, If You Desire, Sing

 The Short & Sweet Press Bio

-John D. Brown is an award-winning novelist and short story writer.
+John D. Brown writes action-packed page turners with characters readers want to cheer for in the thriller and fantasy genres.
 He currently lives with his wife and four daughters in the hinterlands of Utah where one encounters much fresh air, many good-hearted ranchers, and the occasional wolf.
 His agent is Caitlin Blasdell of Liza Dawson Associates.

 Now, if you have time and interest, the long version follows.
 It’s a sizeable thing, but what else have you got to do?
 You are, after all, surfing the internet.

 The Bio with Blood & Vitamins

 Growing Up With Flowers and Fists

 Born in Utah, John Brown was named after his great grandfather, a lawman who lived through many colorful early-1900 episodes featuring chases, escapes, saloons, runaway convicts, American Indians, pugilists, and moonshiners.
-It’s uncanny that Brown married a woman by the name of Nellie, just as his great grandfather did (I mean, what are the odds–how many women named Nellie are out there who hook up with guys named John David Brown?)
+It’s uncanny that Brown married a woman by the name of Nellie, just as his great grandfather did (I mean, what are the odds–how many women named Nellie are out there who hook up with guys named John Brown?)

 Brown’s father and grandfather were both florists.
 This meant he grew up working with pansies and fitzers in the family business.
 But his father and grandfather were also boxers, which meant he heard the family’s many true-life man tales, which, interesting enough, were always about facing an assortment of brutes outside the ring.
 And so Brown grew up cherishing carnations and lilies as well as the ideals of staring down cowards and the bare-knuckled laying of men’s noses to the sides of their faces.